godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 All assets provided (unless otherwise noted) were originally created by TwistedTwigleg, with changes/additions by the Godot community.
 All original assets provided for this tutorial are released under the ``MIT`` license.

 Feel free to use these assets however you want!
-They belong to the Godot community!
+All original assets belong to the Godot community, with the other assets belonging to those listed below:

 .. note:: The skybox is created by **StumpyStrust** on OpenGameArt.
 The skybox used is
           licensed under ``CC0``.